yoselassie99/What-does-Opportunity-Insight-Data-tell-us-about-the-racial-makeup-of-Californian-colleges-in-2000-/README.md

 ![alt_text](https://github.com/yoselassie99/What-does-Opportunity-Insight-Data-tell-us-about-the-racial-makeup-of-Californian-colleges-in-2000-/blob/main/State%20Average%20and%20Standard%20Deviation.png)

 ### Anchor 1
 University of San Francisco has a high "alien" or non-US citizen share as well as low Hispanic share.
+Asian/Pacific population share is relatively high while Black population share is close to state average.

 ### Anchor 2
 Pomona College has a low Hispanic and "alien" share while having a high "other" share.